holingoko/linguistica/readme.md

 Theme (Qt style sheet, .qss) files are located under:

 https://github.com/holingoko/linguistica/resources/themes

+Please feel free to create pull requests to add new themes to this directory.

+Users can also add new themes without having to modify the source code of the application by moving theme files to the directory set via:

+Settings... > Application > User-Added Themes Directory

 Note that these are not normal Qt style sheets as they have been set up as python format strings to allow the user to change the font independent of the